Plotting

 Correlations Solution 2

 Seems the variability in this value is due to a sharp drop after 1972.
 Some geopolitics at play perhaps?
 Given the dominance of oil producing countries, maybe the Brent crude index would make an interesting comparison?
-Whilst Myanmar consistently has the lowest gdp, the highest gdb nation has varied more notably.
+Whilst Myanmar consistently has the lowest GDP, the highest GDP nation has varied more notably.

 More Correlations